Egbert-Azure/egbert-azure.Github.io/_posts/2323-09-04-Sportsmanship.md

 Your move 42.
 Rb8+ is a legal and binding move.
 Missing or mistaken announcement of check, capture, or "e.p." does not invalidate a move.

 And made the next move, turning a dead draw game into a win.
 Of course you can do this and have the right to do so.
 Once your opponent has replied to your move, you cannot change it.
 I called it a day and resigned from the game, losing my lead in the Electronic Knights Semi-Finals, but maintain my fair play and sportsmanship principles.
+Needless to say, I have yet to hear back from him.

 - [Correspondence Chess Rules (Effective 10-1-2021)](https://new.uschess.org/correspondence-chess/rules)
 - [Correspondence Chess Basics and FAQ - US Chess.org](https://new.uschess.org/correspondence-chess/basics-and-faq)